hraban/cl-nix-lite/README.md

 - You can include other systems defined in the same block, as long as there is no circular dependency chain.
 - This is only useful if your separate systems have different lispDependencies.
 If they don’t, just create a regular `lispDerivation` with `lispSystems = [ "foo-a" "foo-b" ]`.
 - You don’t need this for your “internal” packages (see similar note in the previous chapter).
 - This is only worth it if the different systems have different dependencies.
-I use this heavily in [`packages.nix`](packages.nix), because those are libraries and they’re intended for inclusion by other projects.
+I use this heavily in [the pre-defined list of packages](default.nix), because those are libraries and they’re intended for inclusion by other projects.
 For them, being light-weight matters.
 But for a personal project, I recommend keeping it all in a single `lispDerivation` and merging all dependencies into a single `lispDependencies`.
 Far easier.

 If this is a dependency in your own project, you’ll want to use it as follows: